Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Fielder Capital Group

-Fielder Capital Group is a fee-only firm in Nashville serving individuals, investment management firms, hedge funds, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and business entities.
-The firm offers a number of investment advisory, retirement plan and family office services.
+Fielder Capital Group is a fee-only firm that has the highest account minimum on this list: $5 million.
+Fielder Capital Group serves individuals, investment management firms, hedge funds, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and business entities.
+The firm offers investment advisory, retirement plan and family office services.

-Fielder manages portfolios on a discretionary basis based on the client’s objectives, risk tolerance, time horizon and other related factors.
-For discretionary accounts, Fielder typically constructs a strategic allocation of assets, primarily among individual equity and debt securities, mutual funds (including interval funds), exchange-traded funds (“ETFs”), variable annuity products and Independent Managers.
+Founded in 2009, the firm manages portfolios on a discretionary basis based on the client’s objectives, risk tolerance, time horizon and other related factors.
+For discretionary accounts, Fielder Capital Group typically constructs a strategic allocation of assets, primarily among individual equity and debt securities, mutual funds (including interval funds), ETFs, variable annuity products and independent managers.

 How Long $1mm Lasts in Retirement